orbeon/orbeon-forms-doc/form-runner/api/other/publish.md

 </response>
 ```

-_NOTE: When the form definition is POSTed as XML, form definition attachments such as PDF, XML Schema, or image attachments
+_NOTE: When the form definition is `POST`ed as XML, form definition attachments such as PDF, XML Schema, or image attachments
 will not be published reliably if a `document-id` is not passed._

 ## Example using curl